ENCCS/intermediate-mpi/content/mpi-and-threads-pt2.rst

 .. objectives::

-   - Know to estimate the benefits before trying to write code for hybrid parallelism
+   - Estimate the benefits before trying to write code for hybrid parallelism

 Using fork-join parallelism
 ---------------------------